-Council has developed a community facilities strategy that will provide a framework to guide its decision-making over the next twenty years for investment in community facilities, which includes both indoor and outdoor facilities.
+Council has developed a community facilities strategy that will provide a framework to guide its decisionmaking over the next twenty years for investment in community facilities.

 The process involved developing a stocktake of facilities, collecting information on existing facilities by surveying owners, managers and users, and then surveying the wider community to get feedback both on existing facilities and areas of unmet demand.